Section 10: Travel

 - This does not include travel for NCAA-sanctioned events which have been reviewed and approved by the Vice Chancellor for Athletics.

-Additionally, travelers must follow ADH guidelines for isolation and self-report following university procedures.
+Additionally, travelers must follow ADH guidelines for isolation and self-report illness or positive tests following university procedures.
 Travelers must meet all other campus policies related to student travel and student classroom attendance.

 International Travel Guidelines

 Students, Faculty and Staff

 International travel must adhere to Academic Policy 1835.00 Travel for Students, Faculty and Staff which governs university travel outside the U.S. No university funds may be authorized prior to approval for the travel.
 The Policy restricts travel to locations that have a Department of State (DOS) Travel Advisory of Level 3 or 4, or Center for Disease Control (CDC) Travel Health Notice level 3.
 Travelers should refer to the appropriate DOS and CDC websites to understand travel warnings and risks.

 The United States requires proof of negative COVID-19 test, or recovery, for all travelers prior to entry into the US.
 Travelers should check on current time requirements which a test must be taken prior to departure for the U.S.